typescene/typescene.github.io/docs/guides/ui/styles.md

 ### Styling components {#styles}

-The styling of UI components is mostly determined by a single instance of [`UIStyle`](/docs/ref/UIStyle) that's assigned to the [`style`](/docs/ref/UIComponent#UIComponent:style) property.
-This object controls the following aspects:
+The appearance of UI components can be modified using the [`style`](/docs/ref/UIComponent#UIComponent:style) property.
+This refers to a [`UIStyle`](/docs/ref/UIStyle) object, which contains properties to control the following:

 * Dimensions — size of the component, and/or minimum and maximum values, as well as grow/shrink behavior similar to the DOM *flexbox* model (see below).
 * Positioning — placement within the parent component area.